felixjones/felixjones.co.uk/_posts/2023-11-09-the-coolest-tribool.md

 Notice that I showed the GCC `-O1` assembly output for the fixed implementation of sign-extended tribool.

-For development on embedded systems, especially retro consoles like the GBA, you should really be using `-Og`.
+For GDB debugging on embedded systems, especially retro consoles like the GBA, you should really be using `-Og`.

 GCC `-Og` 32-bit ARM: